andycroll/andycroll.com/_posts/2018/2018-12-17-always-force-booleans-to-be-true-or-false.md

 ### Why not?

-If you’re starting from scratch, just do this.
+If you’re starting from scratch, **just do this**.

-If you already have this issue — and heaven knows I’ve fallen into the trap — you will have to put together a careful migration strategy.
+If you already have this issue — and heaven knows I’ve fallen into the trap — you will have to put together a migration strategy.

-When changing/adding columns or default values to an existing table many databases will lock the table while they write to every row.
+Changing or adding columns or default values to an existing table will lock the table in many databases, while it writes to every row.
+This isn’t a problem unique to this issue, but it _is_ a problem when ‘fixing’ it.

 This means you’ll have to consider downtime or perhaps multiple smaller migrations to ensure you minimise the impact on your application.